We’ve all been there.

 Or, they might crave cigarettes because smoking provides a moment of relaxation (mental).

-Now that we’ve discussed the definition of craving and some different craving noun synonyms, let’s talk about the effects of cravings.
+Now that we’ve discussed the definition of craving and some different synonyms for craving nouns let’s discuss the effects of cravings.

 Effects of cravings on the body and mind

-Cravings can be both pleasant or unpleasant to your body and mind.
+Cravings can be both pleasant and unpleasant to your body and mind.

-On the one hand, cravings can give you a boost of energy or make you feel happy – for example, when you eat your favorite food or get attention from someone you’re attracted to.
+On the one hand, cravings can boost energy or make you feel happy – for example when you eat your favorite food or get attention from someone you’re attracted to.

 On the other hand, cravings can also be stressful and lead to anxiety or depression.